AquaFacts/Aquafacts.github.io/readme.txt

 down or resized to fit by us.}

 PROFILE:
-{Attach Image of Profile of atleast 720x720px here.
+{Attach Image of Profile of atleast 240x240px here.
+720p and Higher is Better.
 Name the File of as "Profile".
 You may also attach an image of shop or tanks if N/A. Image may be cropped down or resized to fit by us.}

-DO YOU CONSENT FOR THE INFO PROVIDED TO BE USED IN AQUAFACTS MEDIA AND WEBSITE FOR PROMOTIONAL IMAGES, SCREENSHOTS SHARED,
+DO YOU CONSENT FOR THE INFO PROVIDED TO BE USED IN AQUAFACTS MEDIA AND WEBSITE FOR PROMOTIONAL IMAGES, SHARED SCREENSHOTS, ?
+{Yes/No}

+PROOF:
+{Temporarily Put "AQFPH Verification" in any Official Page Description.
+Insert "Done" and include the Social Media/Shop Page you have put it in.
+After we have verified by sending an Email Back, you may remove the "AQFPH-ZVerification"}
+///////////////////////////////////////////////////////////////////////////////////////////////////
 ---------------------------------------------------------------------------------------------------
 Q&A:

 Q:
 How can I apply to start writing articles or to submit ideas to AquaFacts?
 A:
-Simply send a Direct message to either @Aquafacts on Facebook, or Kingandrew Donato
+Simply send a Direct message to either @Yunosaquatics on Facebook, or Kingandrew Donato

 Q:
-How was AquaFacts made?
-A:
-AquaFacts.com (Originally Planned to be named "Washi Aquatics") was thought of as an idea around the second half of 2021.
-Our website is ran with Html, Css, and Javascript.

-Q:
 What are the Official Domains that are currently active that leads to Aquafacts?
 A:
-Aquafacts.com Aquafacts.site WashiAquatics.shop Yunosaquatics.shop

-Q:
-From the originally Planned name "Washi Aquatics" and the current Shopee name "Yuno's Aquatics", What was the motive for the name?
-A:
-Washi Aquatics is a a name after the 2nd Cockatiel that I own "Washi".
-Yuno's Aquatics is a tribute to my first ever Cockatiel that is sadly now long lost "Yuno".
+TBA